How the reforms affect you

 For compliance dates for AFS licensees, see Timeline for the reforms.

-To be recognised as an existing financial adviser (‘existing provider’), a person must, among other requirements, have been authorised to provide personal advice on ‘relevant financial products’ between 1 January 2016 and 1 January 2019.
+To be recognised as an ‘existing provider’, a person must, among other requirements, have been authorised to provide personal advice to retail clients on ‘relevant financial products’ between 1 January 2016 and 1 January 2019.
 In general, this will mean that the adviser was listed on the Financial Advisers Register at any time between 1 January 2016 and 1 January 2019.

-Note 1: ‘Relevant financial products’ are financial products other than basic banking products, general insurance products, and consumer credit insurance: see section 910A of the Corporations Act.
+Note 1: ‘Relevant financial products’ are financial products other than basic banking products, general insurance products, and consumer credit insurance, or a combination of any of those products: see section 910A of the Corporations Act.

 Note 2: An ‘existing provider’ is defined in the Corporations Act as a person who: